codeforeauclaire/vms/README.md

 ## Purpose

-* New developers coming to C4EC need to experience clean development enviornments
+* New developers coming to C4EC need to experience clean development environments
-* Diverse projectis require clean enviornment to do follow along demos and test READMEs
+* Diverse projectis require clean environment to do follow along demos and test READMEs
 * Quick testing of one off ideas

-## VMS Easy setup development enviornment
+## VMS Easy setup development environment

 Use these instructions to setup a temporary* development environment of this project.